This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

 It seems these early Christians wanted the Jewish scripture, but they wanted it not to be Jewish.
 They wanted it to mean what they wanted it to mean, no matter what difficulties arose in the effort to prove they were right.

-The difficulties were everywhere
+The difficulties were everywhere.

-They didn’t like the Hebrews’ God, for one thing.
-Some said he wasn’t the father of Jesus, but a lower deity.* In any case, he didn’t jive well with early Christians for the same reason he’s not popular among some secular people today: he’s violent; he acts on emotions like jealousy and, some would say, vanity; his justice punishes more than the crime and the criminal; he’s harsh.**
+They didn't like the Hebrews' God, for one thing.
+Some said he wasn't the father of Jesus, but a lower deity.* In any case, he didn't jive well with early Christians for the same reason he's not popular among some today: he's violent; he acts on emotions like jealousy and, some would say, vanity; his justice punishes more than the crime and the criminal; he's harsh.**

 * Funny to think this is the same God-history some scholars support today, that the oldest Hebrew God was taken from the surrounding peoples — Babylon, maybe — while today's evangelical Christians vehemently reject that notion now.